 The Network Administration Certificate program is for the student interested in a career in networking concepts.
 Major concentration will be network fundamentals, design and management, troubleshooting, and operating systems.
-Classes are conducted in hands-on labs.
-Currently, three national certifications are a part of this option: A+®, CISCO®, MSCA® (Microsoft Certified Systems Administrator) Certification.
+Currently, three national certifications are a part of this option: CompTIA's A+, Network+, and Security + (depending on students' choice of Restricted Electives).